LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

 It is what allows for multiple users to have shared or separate segments of the file system.
 Now because directories are a special kind of file the permissions behave slightly differently.
 For normal files, the permissions say what they do.
-If read is given, the file can be opened in vim (or some other text editor).
+If read is given, the file can be opened.
 If write is given, the user can modify the file.
 They don't necessarily need to know what is in the file they can overwrite it with `echo "my file now" > some_file.txt`.
 If execute is given, the user can try to use the shell to execute the file.